Theory of spin inertia in singly-charged quantum dots: Theoretical description of spin inertia

 In realistic systems the trion spin relaxation is usually the dominant mechanism of spin pumping.
 Assuming additionally, that $T_R$ is shorter than the characteristic timescale of spin dynamics one can simplify Eq.~\eqref{eq:Lw} as

 i.e. leave only the term with $N=0$.
+In agreement with the definition Eq.~\eqref{eq:si}, $L$ is dimensionless.
 This expression clearly shows, that the spin inertia is determined by the absolute value of the Green's function at the helicity modulation frequency.

 For the further analysis it is also useful to introduce the effective spin relaxation time of a resident carrier as